 Galaxy Watch 4 vs Galax Watch 5

 There is no doubt that the Galaxy Watch 4 is one of the best smartwatches, and in fact for me, the best smartwatch for Android phone users.
 It’s incredibly slim, lightweight and very compact.
 Yet, it packs a lot of features that will amaze even tech freeks.
-Its successor builds on that and as well comes with new features which include a longer battery life plus fast charging, a stronger screen, and a skin temperature sensor while doing away with the digital rotating bezel.
+Its successor builds on that and as well comes with new features which include a longer battery life plus fast charging, a stronger screen, and a skin temperature sensor.

 The most interesting thing for me is that the older Galaxy Watch 4 will be getting the One UI 4.5 update.
 This interface brings a qwerty keyboard, more watch face customizable features, and a host of other interesting features.